eliot1019/Popular-Movies-Demo-App/README.md

 # Popular-Movies-Demo-App
 A demo app that shows the top 25 movies on Itunes.

-Created with the purpose of demonstrating good iOS coding principles and industry practices.
+Made in 2-3 hours for a coding challenge.

 Some concepts demonstrated:
 Programmatic UI, Structs, GCD, Caching/Memoization, Extensions, MVC - Separation of Model layer with View layer